CS-SI/Orekit/src/site/markdown/architecture/propagation.md

 The above class diagram shows the design of the partial derivatives equations.
-As can be seen, the numerical propagator provide a way to trigger computation of partial derivatives matrices (State Transition Matrix and Jacobians with respect to parameters) and provide an opaque `MatrixHArvester` so users can retrieve these matrices from the propagated states.
-Internally, the propagator uses dedicated classes that implement `AdditionalEquations` to model the matrices elements evolution and propagate both the main set of equations corresponding to the equations of motion and the additional set corresponding to the Jacobians of the main set.
+As can be seen, the numerical propagator provide a way to trigger computation of partial derivatives matrices (State Transition Matrix and Jacobians with respect to parameters) and provide an opaque `MatrixHarvester` so users can retrieve these matrices from the propagated states.
+Internally, the propagator uses dedicated classes that implement `AdditionalDerivativesProvider` to model the matrices elements evolution and propagate both the main set of equations corresponding to the equations of motion and the additional set corresponding to the Jacobians of the main set.
 This additional set is therefore tightly linked to the main set and in particular depends on the selected force models.
 The various